mozilla/gecko-dev/testing/perfdocs/generated/perftest-in-a-nutshell.rst

     * ``Absolute Values``: The absolute values of the change.
     * ``Performance Profiles``: Before, and after Gecko profiles of the test (this is not available for all test frameworks yet).

  * Below the table, an ``alert summary`` link can be found which provides a different view of this table, a full in-depth explanation of the alert summary link can be found here `Perfherder Alerts View`_.
 Some additional debugging information such as ``side-by-side`` videos can be found here.
-It will also include any additional tests that alerted after this bug was filed.
+It will also include any additional tests that triggered alerts after this bug was filed.
  * Then some information on what we expect from the patch author is provided regarding how long they have to respond to the alert before it gets backed out along with links to the guidelines for handling regressions.
  * Finally, a helpful command to run these tests on try is provided using ``./mach try perf --alert <ALERT-NUM>``. :ref:`See here for more information about mach try perf <Mach Try Perf>`.